What can we fund at colleges?

 We calculate teaching funding by using a formula.
 This takes into account the ‘price group’ of a qualification as set out by the Skills Funding Agency.
 The price groups bring together different courses according to how costly they are for the college to deliver.

 ‘High cost’ qualifications will receive more funding.
 But these funds do not cover the total cost of delivering the course.
 The remaining costs come from fees which the college charges its students.

-Teaching funding for 2015-16 onwards will be based on data returns for the previous year.
+Teaching funding allocations are based on data returns for the previous year.